 Probably the nicest area to stay in Strasbourg for tourists is in the old city centre of Strasbourg.

-If you are looking for a really nice hotel right in the heart of the city, I recommend these highly rated hotels:
+If you are looking for a really nice 4-5* hotel right in the heart of the city, I recommend these highly-rated hotels:

-- Cour du Corbeau – MGallery by Sofitel
+- 4* Cour du Corbeau – MGallery (one of the nicest hotels!)

-For a more affordable luxury in the city centre check these hotels:
+For more affordable luxury in the city center, check out these popular hotels:

-Other great options, a bit further away from the centre:
+Other great accommodation options, a bit further away from the center:

-- Le Jean-Sébastien Bach.
-We stayed at this hotel and it was perfect for a family stay.
-The hotel is located a bit outside the city centre, it has big family rooms, a car parking, and the beautiful quiet location just next to the park de l’Orangerie.
+- 4* Le Jean-Sébastien Bach.
+We stayed at this hotel with kids and it was perfect for a family stay.
+The hotel is located a bit outside the city center, it has big family rooms, a car parking (which was one of the reasons we stayed here), and the beautiful quiet location just next to the park de l’Orangerie.
 There is a good Italian restaurant just next to the hotel too.

 For more accommodation options in Strasbourg check here.